GreenSaladLeaf/Bike-Share/README.md

   - Observation: Likely a historical name change.
 Can be standardized to the most recent name.

 ##### 3. Time-Based Investigation
-To verify name changes over time, we used this query to identify the first and last occurrences of each name:
+To validate name changes over time, the query below was used to identify the first and last occurrences of each station name:
 ```sql
 WITH formatted_data AS (
   -- Refer to step 3